Check how popular your Jetpack VideoPress videos are, with Jetpack Stats.

 These articles go over topics that are helpful when using Jetpack VideoPress via either plugin:

 A WordPress.com account.
 Don’t have one yet?
 Sign up for one here, or create one during the Jetpack connection flow.
-You only need one WordPress.com account to access all our services (including Akismet, Crowdsignal, Gravatar, and WordPress.com itself).
+You only need one WordPress.com account to access all our services (including Akismet, Crowdsignal, Gravatar, and WordPress.com).
 If you use any of these services, you already have a WordPress.com account to connect to Jetpack.
 You can reset your WordPress.com password if you need to.

 A publicly accessible WordPress site: no password protection or Coming Soon / Maintenance Mode plugin in use.

 Go to WP Admin -> Jetpack -> My Jetpack.
-Then click, Purchase.
+Then click Purchase.

 Make sure VideoPress is enabled on the management page in Settings.